merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

    Note that the GitHub Wiki is stored in a separate repository, which can be cloned from: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.
 Again, it is recommanded to modify the pages in the `process/` and `product/` folders of this repo and then automatically generate the files in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.

 2. **The import function for Brightway-formatted data**
-   The script `import_data_wiki.py` (folder code_database_edition) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
+   The script `import_data_wiki.py` (in the folder `Database_edition/`) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
 New pages are automatically created in folders `process_new/` and `product_new/` .
 If the pages are satisfactory, they should then be manually moved to the folder `process/` and `product/` .

    If new pages are added in the folders `process/` and `product/`, the `ps_db.txt` and `pd_db.txt` files (where all the pages are listed) should be updated by running the code `update_database_list.py`.